danielnjama/mysql-course/README.md

 ## 2.3 How to access MySQL database
 #### 2.3.1 Connecting to the server
-The access to a MySQL database depends to the deployment or the location of the database.
+The access to a MySQL database depends on the deployment method or the location of the database.
 To keep it simple:- see the following.

 To connect to the server, run the command:

 ```
-> mysql -h host -u user -p
+mysql -h host -u user -p
 #assumes that the database is hosted on a different server.
 Host is the IP or hostname of the hosting server.
 OR
-> mysql -u user -p
+mysql -u user -p
 #Replace the user with the name of the user who has the database access.

 #Other alternatives in Linux.
 Login automatically using the default username and password.
-> sudo mysql --defaults-file=/etc/mysql/debian.cnf
+sudo mysql --defaults-file=/etc/mysql/debian.cnf

 OR
-> sudo -i
+sudo -i
+mysql

+OR
-> mysql
+sudo mysql

 ```

 #### 2.3.2 To Disconnect from MySQL server
 To disconnect from MySQL server, run the following commands
 ```
-> \q
+\q
 OR
-> QUIT   #then press enter.
+QUIT
 ```